 “A support worker will be able to help them find the right direction in life and teach them more everyday life skills and provide assistance with what they would like to learn.

-“Taking part in Connexions can lead you to be more confident to do things in life, like getting to meet new people, building friendships, and also learning to cook and getting your driver’s license.
+“Taking part in Connexions can lead you to be more confident to do things in life, like getting to meet new people, building friendships, and also learning to cook and getting your driver’s licence.
 I'd strongly recommend Challenge Connexions because it’s such a wonderful service to be in.”